 This involves removing both ovaries, the fallopian tubes and the uterus.
 It is possible for menopausal symptoms to start as soon as the woman wakes from her anaesthetic.
 This is because oestrogen is produced in the ovaries, therefore removal or damage to these organs leads inevitably to the menopause.

-Chemotherapy induced menopause
+Chemo induced menopause

 Chemotherapy will often damage the ovaries, resulting in the menopause.
 It is possible for the damaged ovaries to repair once chemotherapy is complete, but this is not always the case and often a woman’s ovarian function will resume, but may not be as efficient as it was pre-treatment.